LIJI32/MIP/README.md

 To make sure all libraries, bundles and user settings and data are accessible from every process the user runs, even under very strict sandboxing, all MIP data is located in /Library/Apple/System/Library/Frameworks/mip.
 User data is located in /Library/Apple/System/Library/Frameworks/mip/user_data/UID, with the correct owner.
 A symlink to this folder is created in ~/Library/MIP for each user for convenience, but bundles should use the real path directly.

 ### How The Inject Function Works
-The inject function both lsdinjector.dylib and `inject` use works by modifying the main thread's state to simulate a `call` instruction.
+The inject function both loader.dylib and `inject` use works by modifying the main thread's state to simulate a `call` instruction.

-First, it copies a payload bootstrap code to the process (On Intel Macs, x86 or x86-64 code, depending on the processes), as well as a pointer to dyld's load address and the path of the dylib to inject.
+First, it copies a payload bootstrap code to the process (On Intel Macs, x86-64 code, depending on the processes), as well as a pointer to dyld's load address and the path of the dylib to inject.
 Then, it pauses the thread (to ensure atomicity) and modifies its PC/IP, SP and stack contents to simulate a call instruction to the entry function of the payload, and resumes the thread.

 The payload function is a compiled but unlinked C code, so it can't used any external symbols such as dlopen directly.
 It is declared in a way that saves and restores all registers, and does additional calls to save and restore the flags register as well.
 The function uses the dyld pointer provided by the injector to find a pointer to dyld's dlopen function, and then calls it with the provided dylib path.